 Hannibal is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Hannibal with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.47% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Hannibal is quite a bit lower than the national average among all cities of 21.84%: just 10.47% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Hannibal in 2022 was $29,198, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,792 for a family of four.
 However, Hannibal contains both very wealthy and poor people as well.